 2. Laid the foundation for people to identify their different learning methods

 The goal of this project is to create a platform that supplies introductory information on how to find the best game format and technology possible to learn a certain subject.

 The learning games covered are focused on online games (browser-based games).
 Online games make it easy for potential players and learners to launch the games by just using the browser, no pre-installation required.
 Thus, online games are more accessible across different platforms, locations, and devices.
 This advantage helps education to reach a broader range of self-learners around the world.

 The idea of bringing learning and play together has become a new method of efficient education that greatly benefits learners from almost every learning level and subject.
 Self-learning is being adapted by a growing population to embrace the “playful learning” method and make use of the constructive activeness, the enjoyment, and the accessibility.
-Although there are countless playful learning options out there, there is a lack of guidance for self-learners to choose proper options to learn certain subjects effectively.
+Although there are countless playful learning options out there through different games, there is a lack of guidance for self-learners to choose proper options to learn certain subjects effectively.
 This project aims to help solve this problem by providing a better overview and suggestion for self-learners.

 This project required a lot of secondary research on learning theories and digital learning and gamification.
 Here are our biggest insights:

 Bruner’s theory on constructivism suggests that learning is an active process where those learning are able to form new ideas based on what their current knowledge is as well as their past knowledge (1966).
 Furthermore, constructivist pedagogy focuses on constructing knowledge, thinking and analyzing, understanding and applying information instead of accumulating knowledge and repeating back (Kaya, 2015).
 All this brings us to the conclusion that learning should be an active process and not passive.